*All savings are provided by the insurer as per the IRDAI approved insurance plan. Standard T&C Apply

 The insurance policies that cover the child from their day of birth are rare.
-Once the baby completes 90 days, they become eligible for a health insurance.
+Once the baby completes 90 days, they become eligible for health insurance.
 Adding the child to the health policy of their family is also an available option like a family floater health insurance policy.

 Options: The insurance company must be made aware of the child’s birth, within the seven days of birth.
 Then the insurance provider lets you know the applicable plans to cover the baby.
 The plan advised offers insurance cover to the baby after 90 days, and more options can be added while renewing the policy.

-Required Documentation: While renewing the policy, a set of documents like birth certificate and discharge card are to be included for submitting.
+Required Documentation: While renewing the policy, a set of documents like a birth certificate and discharge card are to be included for submitting.